-UWRV Park Cleanup, Lunch Fundraiser and more news happening today
+UWRV Park Cleanup, lunch fundraiser and more news happening today

 Here’s a look at some of the stories we’ll be following today as they make headlines across Southwest Virginia:

 - The Local Office on Aging is holding its annual Let’s Give Lunch fundraiser at North Roanoke Baptist Church.
-100% of the proceeds will go to the Meals on Wheels program.
+One hundred percent of the proceeds will go to the Meals on Wheels program.
 Drive-thru will be from 10:30 a.m. to 12:30 p.m.
-Delivery will be from 11:00 a.m. to 1:00 p.m.
+Delivery will be from 11 a.m. to 1 p.m.

-- The Blue Eagle Credit Union’s Insta-Jammin Rock Art featuring Katherine Devine as she unveils her “Music Mushroom Garden” work.
-It is being held at Dr. Pepper Park.
-This innovative art show is one of several the Blue Eagle Credit Union and Dr. Pepper Park is putting on, giving artists a chance to showcase their work primarily made from recycled, upcycled and re-purposed materials.
+- The Blue Eagle Credit Union’s Insta-Jammin Rock Art will feature Katherine Devine as she unveils her “Music Mushroom Garden” work.
+It is being held at Dr Pepper Park.
+This innovative art show is one of several the Blue Eagle Credit Union and Dr Pepper Park are putting on to give artists a chance to showcase their work primarily made from recycled, upcycled and re-purposed materials.

 Have a great Friday!